jmp448/hdcQTL/README.md

 - Code for this part of the analysis is in the folder `code/annotation`

 ### UMAP visualization and hierarchical clustering of cell types
-- `rules/sc_preprocessing.py` contains the rules used to generate the UMAP embedding
+- `rules/sc_preprocessing.py` contains the rules used to generate the UMAP embedding, with associated code in `code/sc_preprocessing/`

-## eQTL calling
+## Static eQTL calling
 ### Pseudobulk aggregation
 - UMI counts for each donor and cell type are first aggregated in `analysis/annotation/assign_cellid.ipynb`
 - Initial pseudobulk normalization and generation of a few QC metrics is done in `code/static_qtl_calling/pseudobulk_tmm-basic-qc.R`, followed by manual QC (based on inspection of PC plots) in `analysis/static_qtl_calling/eb_cellid/pseudobulk_tmm/basic/pseudobulk_qc.Rmd`.
 After removing outlier samples based on this manual step, we preprocess the pseudobulk data in `code/static_qtl_calling/pseudobulk_tmm-basic-agg.R`